 7. Citizen Eco-Drive Promaster Aqualand

+UPDATE – The price on this watch was hiked by more than $200.
+Proving that it pays to keep your eye on a watch you covet.
+The prices can fluctuate wildly (5/11/18, tr).
 A great looking watch with some very impressive features, the Citizen Promaster Aqualand is rated to 200 meters.
 You’ll know exactly how deep you are because the piece features a water depth sensor.
 In addition, it’s got a “rapid ascent warning alarm” that will sound if the wearer rises too fast (more than nine meters a minute — slow down!).
 Like our second entry on the list, the Nixon, the Promaster features two pushers (and the depth sensor) on the left side of the case.
 The crown, meanwhile, is at four o’clock on the traditional right side.
 It’s got a stainless steel case, and it is a big boy: 53mm, which is probably getting close to “wrist clock” size.
 (One reviewer on Amazon says that, without the pushers and crown, it comes in at 48mm, which is still formidable.)
 It’s also got a power reserve indicator on the left side of the dial.
 That power, by the way, is Citizen’s proprietary Eco-Drive, and it’s all about getting juiced up from light (any light).
 Once the piece is fully charged — which takes about a day-and-a-half if exposed to full sunlight — it’s ready to go for 11 months.
 That’s plenty of water time for you.
-While this is one of the higher priced entries on the list, it’s at a pretty massive discount from the original MSRP.

 - Eco-Drive powered (light)